muhammadAhmed2315/CubeSolver/README.md

 # CubeSolver
-A Python program is able to solve a Rubik's Cube.
+Python program for solving a Rubik's Cube.
 Users are able to scramble the cube, apply individual moves (e.g., U, U', F, F', etc.) as well as being able to see a 2D visualisation of the (net of) the cube.
 The program uses the IDA* algorithm, and for the heuristic function, generates a pattern database (by default the database contains ~ 10.5 million key value pairs, which take ~ 650MB to store in memory).
 The cube.py file contains the Cube class (which contains the functions for manipulating the cube), as well as a function for generating the pattern database.
 The solver.py file contains IDA_star class, which solves the cube.
 Finally, the project.py class
 # Getting Started

 ## Prerequisites